Sukkot: The Feast of Tabernacles

 Speak to the children of Israel, saying, The fifteenth day of this seventh month shall be the feast of tabernacles for seven days unto the LORD.
 On the first day shall be an holy convocation: ye shall do no servile work therein.
 Seven days ye shall offer an offering made by fire unto the LORD: on the eighth day shall be an holy convocation unto you; and ye shall offer and offering made by fire unto the LORD: it is a solemn assembly; and ye shall do no servile work therein.
 These are the feasts of the LORD, which ye shall proclaim to be holy convocations, to offer an offering made by fire unto the LORD, a burnt offering, and a meat offering, a sacrifice, and drink offerings, every thing upon his day: beside the sabbaths of the LORD, and beside your gifts, and beside all your vows, and beside all your freewill offerings, which ye give unto the LORD.
 Also in the fifteenth day of the seventh month, when ye have gathered in the fruit of the land, ye shall keep a feast unto the LORD seven days: on the first day shall be a sabbath, and on the eighth day shall be a sabbath.
 And ye shall take you on the first day the boughs of goodly trees, branches of palm trees, and the boughs of thick trees, and willows of the brook; and ye shall rejoice before the LORD your God seven days.
 And ye shall keep it a feast unto the LORD seven days in the year.
 It shall be a statue for ever in your generations: ye shall celebrate it in the seventh month.
 Ye shall dwell in booths seven days; all that are Israelites born shall dwell in booths: that your generations may know that I made the children of Israel to dwell in booths, when I brought them out of the land of Egypt: I am the LORD your God, (Leviticus 23:34-43, KJV).

 Sukkot is a time of rejoicing unlike any other, in which God strictly commands His people to feast with laughter and great joy for eight days.
 Therefore, it is known among the ancients as ‘the holiday’, being the most prominent feast celebrated.
 It is important to know that during this feast God strictly forbids weeping, crying, mourning, or a downcast countenance of any kind.
 The overwhelming joy during the Feast of Tabernacles is unparalleled and was to be celebrated without restraint.
 It was during this feast that the most elaborate sacrifices were made unto the LORD.
 Meat offerings were all brought to the Temple insomuch they could not be counted.
 Each day of the feast water was brought from Siloam and poured out before the LORD.
 The branches of beautiful trees which grew by the water (willow and palm) were brought before the LORD and waved before Him in all four directions.
 This jubilant time is celebrated during the harvest when the fields are ripe and the ‘ingathering’ takes place.
 This occurs at the change of seasons when Israel receives its latter rain.
 Eight is the number which represents new beginnings, and although this feast is celebrated for seven days, its eighth and final day holds a special prophetic significance, which we will later discuss.
-But for now, let it be known that its eight day brings a beautiful closure to Sukkot as well as the entire calendar of biblical feasts.
+But for now, let it be known that its eighth day brings a beautiful closure to Sukkot as well as the entire calendar of biblical feasts.

 All of these things hold prophetic meaning.
 However, the most significant of them all is the tent, hence the given name for this holy convocation.